Yuccwei/YuchenWei.github.io/_posts/2024-05-30-Statistical_testing.md

 Jarque–Bera test
 ======

 We can use Jarque-Bera test to test whether a distribution is normal or not.
-To begin, we first generate a normal distribution:
+To begin, we first generate a normal distribution and do the test:

 ```python
 import numpy as np